xn0tBad/qb-garages/README.md

 - Drag the downloaded qb-garages folder into the [qb] folder.
 - Apply patch1.sql to your DB

+### If you want my qb-phone edited just Drag 'n Drop replace for qb-phone: https://github.com/xn0tBad/qb-phone

+### If you want to modify yours:

 1. In qb-phone/client/garage.lua replace RegisterNUICallback('gps-vehicle-garage', function(data, cb) with:
 ```
 RegisterNUICallback('gps-vehicle-garage', function(data, cb)